 Don’t Have a Vehicle Reservation for Glacier National Park?
 Here are 7 Ways to Play in the Park Without One.

 Accessible ADA information: Keep an eye out for scenic pullouts along the Going-to-the Sun Road.
 One not-to-be-missed stop: McDonalds Falls.
 Located approximately 12 miles from the park’s west entrance.
-Trail of the Cedars is a wonderful 1-mile scenic loopon a wide wooden boardwalk.
+Trail of the Cedars is a wonderful 1-mile scenic loop on a wide wooden boardwalk.
 In addition, the park’s shuttles are ADA accessible.
-Plus, many of ranger-led evening programs are held in venues that are accessible for individuals with a mobile disability, including Apgar Campground Amphitheater, Fish Creek Campground Amphitheater, Lake McDonald Lodge Auditorium, Many Glacier Campground Auditorium, Many Glacier Hotel Auditorial, Rising Sun Campground Amphitheater and St. Mary Visitor Center Auditorium.
+Plus, many of ranger-led evening programs are held in venues that are accessible for individuals with a mobile disability, including Apgar Campground amphitheater, Fish Creek Campground amphitheater, Lake McDonald Lodge auditorium, Many Glacier Campground auditorium, Many Glacier Hotel auditorium, Rising Sun Campground amphitheater and St. Mary Visitor Center auditorium.
 More here.